‘L&HH: Hollywood’ Recap — Alexis Skyy Goes After Moniece’s GF & Gets Caught Grinding

 There’s no shortage of drama on the Sept.
 25 episode of ‘L&HH: Hollywood,’ especially since Alexis Skyy flirts with Moniece Slaughter’s girl!
 From the fights to awkward double dates, we’re spilling all the tea!

 Sparks are still flying between hot new couple Brooke Valentine and Daniel “Booby” Gibson on the Sept.
 25 episode of Love & Hip Hop: Hollywood, titled “Friends with Benefits.”
-The dynamic duo enjoys a romantic date by the beach, enjoying the gorgeous view as they catch up after her heated showdown with Hazel-E. The singer is totally distraught by how sour their meeting went at his event, especially since her rival took to social media to slam her further.
+The dynamic duo goes on a romantic date by the beach, enjoying the gorgeous views as they catch up after her heated showdown with Hazel-E. The singer is totally distraught by how sour their meeting went at his event, especially since her rival took to social media to slam her further.
 Booby is totally #TeamBrooke and he gives her all the emotional support she needs.
 “Be the boss that you are.
 Keep that sh*t trill like you always do.
 Talk to her in person.
-Get back with that pretty smile and doing your thing,” he says.
+Get back with that pretty smile and to doing your thing,” he says.
 Even though she’s really upset, Brooke can’t help but blush after his super sweet words, so she’s ready to let it go.

 Chanel West Coast meets up with her friend Nikki Mudarris at a star-studded pool party.
 While they’re sipping on beverages and soaking up the rays, Solo Lucci walks up, but things are awkward between him and Nikki.
 “I haven’t dealt with Lucci since his baby mama decided to bust into my photo shoot,” Nikki says.
-“Alexis [Skyy] said they had some harsh words for each other, but I guess he apologized.
+“Alexis Skyy said they had some harsh words for each other, but I guess he apologized.
 As long as he can man up to his faults, he’s good in my book.”
 He quickly segues by striking a conversation with Chanel!
-Safaree Samuels, 36, also waltzes in, while Chanel is telling Solo about her single “New Bae,” and inviting him to her video release party.
+Safaree Samuels also waltzes in, while Chanel is telling Solo about her single “New Bae,” and inviting him to her video release party.
 “So, I’ve been told by a couple of people that Chanel had real potential with this music game and she ain’t too bad on the eyes either,” Solo says.
 He even compliments her “bite size chew” Snickers booty and it looks like the feelings are mutual!

 Who remembers the last time someone tried it with Moniece? #LHHH pic.twitter.com/eIQh63lXY5